 |9596 Hamilton Ave - Huntington Beach, CA 92646

-PDC provides a unique opportunity for students of all ages and abilities to study the
+unique opportunity for students of all ages and abilities to study the traditions and

-traditions and discipline of classical ballet as well as other dance genres.
+discipline of classical ballet and other dance genres.

 LOST AND FOUND